 Step 1: Ambient Temperature

-First, check the temperature level of ambient in your bike because it plays a vital role in smoking.
-If the temperature is less than 50 degrees Fahrenheit, then white smoke is normal until the warm-up of the bike’s engine.
-If the white smoke issue is still there then there is a possibility of the excess of water in the engine.
+First, check the ambient temperature level in your bike because it plays a vital role in smoking.
+If the temperature is less than 50 degrees Fahrenheit, then white smoke is regular until the warm-up of the bike’s engine.
+If the white smoke issue is still there, there is a possibility of excess water in the machine.

 Step 2: Inspect

 Seals, pistons, and head of cylinder may be the reason for overheating and causing smoke.
 So inspect those things properly.
-If you don’t know about the bike parts then seeking professional assistance will be best for you.
+If you don’t know about the bike parts, seeking professional assistance will be best.
 Your doing something wrong can make the issue more worst.

 How to Fix Black smoke in Dirt bike?

 Step 1: Air Filters

-Sometimes blockage in the Air filter leads to stop reaching the sufficient in the engine of your bike and hence more fuel burns.
+Sometimes blockage in the Air filter leads to stop reaching the sufficient in your bike’s engine and hence more fuel burns.
 So this can be one of the reasons for black smoke.
-Inspect the air filters and if there is sometimes stuck so clean it properly or also you can replace if needed and lastly ensure time to time if they are fine or not.
+Inspect the air filters and if there is sometimes stuck so clean them correctly or can also replace them if needed and, lastly, ensure time to time if they are okay.

 Step 2: Piston Rings

 Your bikes piston rings should be inspected and ensure that it is good in condition.
-The work of piston is to avoid the infiltration of engine oil inside the combustion chamber of your bike’s engine.
-So this can be also the reason for black smoke in your dirt bike.
+The work of the piston is to avoid the infiltration of engine oil inside the combustion chamber of your bike’s engine.
+So this can also be the reason for black smoke in your dirt bike.

 Step 3: Fuel Additives

 To avoid the black smoke on the bike.
-Use good fuel additives as they will reduce the economy of fuel and make the performance of the engine lower.
+Use suitable fuel additives to reduce the economy of fuel and make the engine’s performance lower.

 How to Fix Blue or Gray Smoke in Dirt bike?

 Step 1: Inspect Spark

-If you see blue or grey coming from your dirt bike so check properly the spark plugs and if it’s not in good condition so it’s better to replace it with the new one.
+If you see blue or grey coming from your dirt bike, check the spark plugs correctly, and if it’s not in good condition, it’s better to replace it with the new one.